postgrespro/postgres_cluster/README.md

 about jobs executed as user.
 If user name is not specified session user is used.

-Retrive jobs executed as another user is allowed only to superuser.
+Retrieve jobs executed as another user is allowed only to superuser.

 Type `cron_rec` description can be found in  **SQL type** section.